 Know that dealers cannot charge you the documentation fee unless they disclose about the fee in their advertisements.
 Without the disclosure, you should refuse to pay the amount.

 As the name suggests, this fee is charged to cover costs of advertising the vehicle.
 It is a cost of business, but dealers ask car buyers to pay for it.
-It is actually charged by the manufacturer to the dealer, but the amount is sometimes further marked-up to make money for the dealership.
+It is charged by the manufacturer to the dealer, but the amount is sometimes further marked-up to make money for the dealership.
 If you find a hefty advertising fee in the sales contract, you may dispute it.
-You also have the option to just try to get the car at a lower price to offset the additional expense.
+You also have the option just to try to get the car at a lower price to offset the additional expense.

 Destination Charge and Dealer Prep Fee